-The number of merchantable logs in a tree includes the small log at the end if it is 2.5 m or greater.
+The number of merchantable logs in a tree includes the small log at the top of the tree if it is 2.5 m or greater.
 If the last log is less than 2.5 m, then do not include it as an extra log, rather add it to the second last log.

 Plot estimates are calculated for the number of logs per hectare.
-Multiplying the number of logs per hectare by the area of the reporting level will give the total number of logs.
+Multiplying the number of logs per hectare by the area of the reporting level will report the total number of logs in the unit.